Northern Arizona University

 The Institute for Sustainable Energy Solutions has been working at Northern Arizona University and statewide to engage students in thinking about and finding solutions for our future energy needs.
 We have worked with a number of NAU departments to incorporate sustainability and renewable energy into course and degree program curriculum

-, and have given presentations in dozens of NAU classes each year.
-Over the 2013-2014 school year, ISES has been working closely with a group of undergraduate business, engineering, and environmental studies students in preparation for the Department of Energy's inaugural National Collegiate Wind Competition.
+, and have been giving presentations in dozens of NAU classes each year.
+Over the 2013-2014 school year, ISES worked closely with a group of undergraduate business, engineering, and environmental studies students in preparation for the Department of Energy's inaugural National Collegiate Wind Competition.
 Find out about the CWC Team here

 ISES has worked to build a publicly available curriculum for K-12 that integrates energy literacy and renewable energy.
 Through the Wind for Schools

-program, ISES faculty and students worked with nearly 40 elementary, middle and high schools across Arizona to teach about renewable energy and in some cases install small scale wind turbines on campus.
+program, ISES faculty and students are working with nearly 40 elementary, middle and high schools across Arizona to teach about renewable energy and in some cases install small scale wind turbines on campus.
 Another K-12 energy education initiative included the bicycle generating project

 Community and Policy